OpenEnergyDashboard/DesignDocs/radar/radar.md

 Once this is finalized, the chart links should be updated so it would properly recreate the graphic shown on the radar page.

 A final step would be allowing the admin to set the default behavior for these graphic pages as done for other graphics.

+### Partial implementation

+This work was started with these notes: Two big issues we came across when considering the goals in this document https://github.com/OpenEnergyDashboard/DesignDocs/blob/main/radar/radar.md

+1. The line SQL will not work for all the data we need in the radar graph.
+Line SQL only has hourly and daily data, radar requires these and monthly data as well.
+Yes, we can probably calculate monthly in the frontend but it's better to just give radar its own SQL to avoid future issues.
+2. The radar graph cannot handle as much data as the bar or line graph.
+The radar graph has a fixed diameter and can only bring points closer to each other.
+This causes the labels to start overlapping.
+This means we have to limit the user's options when viewing data.

+More testing and analysis is needed to see exactly what is left to do.